daos-stack/daos/docs/QSG/build_from_scratch.md

 ## Download Source Code

-Download DAOS source code using the following command:

 The DAOS repository is hosted on [GitHub](https://github.com/daos-stack/daos).

-To check out the 2.0 version, run:
+Download DAOS 2.0 source code using the following command:

 ```bash
 git clone --recurse-submodules -b release/2.0 https://github.com/daos-stack/daos.git
 cd daos
 ```

-This command clones the DAOS git repository (path referred as ${daospath}
+This command used above clones the DAOS git repository (path referred as ${daospath}
 below) and initializes all the submodules automatically.

 ## Install Prerequisites

 Building DAOS and its dependencies will require the installation of several software packages on the system.
 Example: scons, libuuid, cmocka, ipmctl, and several other packages are usually available on all the Linux distributions.
 Moreover, a Go version of at least 1.10 is required.

 Some DAOS tests use MPI.
 The DAOS build process uses the environment modules